 Here’s an example of the bio I crafter for Forbes, which allowed me to include social media links and a direct link to my blog:

-Backlinks to your blog lead to direct traffic as well as boosting your domain authority, which in turn helps your content rank higher in Google search results.
+Backlinks to your blog lead to direct traffic and boost your domain authority, which in turn helps your content rank higher in Google search results.

 Promote Your Article Once it’s Published

-You’ve achieved your dream and you’re published on a major publication in your industry!
+You’ve achieved your dream, and you’re published in a major publication in your industry!
 Woo! 🎉

-Now, it’s time to come through on the promises you made to the editor during your pitching process.
+Now, it’s time to come through on your promises to the editor during your pitching process.
 Begin by sharing your published piece with your audience and show that you can live up to the expectations of the publication.
-You now have the opportunity to help the publication achieve their goal of increasing their readership.
+You can now help the publication achieve its goal of increasing its readership.

-• By reaching out to any people or brands mentioned in the article, asking them to share on social too
+- By reaching out to any people or brands mentioned in the article and asking them to share on social too

-The more you’re able to prove that you can deliver value to the publication you’re now a contributor of, the more likely they are to accept more of your content in the future.
+The more you’re able to prove that you can deliver value to the publication you’re now a contributor to, the more likely they are to accept more of your content in the future.

 Use Your Published Article to Build Credibility